influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 ###### Example

-The first query in the codeblock below returns the smallest field values in the `water_level` field key for two tag values associated with the `location` tag key.
+The first query in the code block below returns the smallest field values in the `water_level` field key for two tag values associated with the `location` tag key.
 It also writes those results to the `bottom_water_levels` measurement.

 The second query [shows](/influxdb/v2.4/query-data/influxql/explore-schema/#show-tag-keys) that InfluxDB preserved the `location` tag as a tag in the `bottom_water_levels` measurement.